Photo from Canva

 It’s easier than ever to find connections at your new duty station.
 Pop in a search on your favorite social platform, especially local Facebook groups or even LinkedIn military groups, and you’re bound to make an initial connection with minimal effort.
 Don’t be afraid to ask for recommendations, advice, and opinions.
 New milspouse friends are quick to share their best tips.
 Advice is the tie that binds military families together.

-If there isn’t anyone you know firsthand in your new town, reaching out to friends of friends is the simplest way to get the process going.
+If you don't know anyone in your new town, reaching out to friends of friends is the simplest way to get the process going.
 Military families have an instinct for taking care of their own, and a PCS will cast a wide net for friends offering support.

-Knowing someone locally (at least a little bit) takes away some uneasiness.
+Knowing someone at your new duty stations takes away some uneasiness.
 The comfort of a familiar face will also give you something to look forward to, making the transition a little easier.

 Read 10 Military Spouse Blogs We Think You'll Love.
 All of these bloggers have real-world tips for settling in fast.